joe7575/nanobasic-mod/manual.md

 If the list of expressions terminates without a comma or a semicolon- a carriage return is printed at the end of the line.

+Printed numbers are always followed by a space.
+Strings are printed without a space.

-If the printed line is longer than the terminal width, the line is cut off at the right edge of the terminal.
+If the printed line is longer than the terminal width, the line is wrapped to the next line.

 Example: